tilkinsc/LuaConsole/README.md

 * Complete define and library ability with table support
 * Resolved PUC-Lua bug: `lua -e "print(({...})[1]);" arg1` doesn't work)
 * Working directory support (luaadd only)

 </p></details>

 ### TODO
 <details><summary> List </summary><p>

 * Discover a way to execute commands (as os.execute() is really bulky), perhaps do a quick path search for binaries
-* Recode a lot of luajit.c into consolew.c for superseding support
 * signal() in all modes so whole program can exit gracefully/prevent hangs
 * Develop the additions package with more standard functions that lua could definitely use... maybe not idk
 * Check with supporting spawning new threads entirely with its own lua_State* (as opposed to coroutines)
 * Check about serializing the environment to jump back in when not luajit (as it should already be supported)
 * Test to see if it is worth implementing killing current lua_State for a new one (luaadd)
 * português translation ( ͡° ͜ʖ° ͡)

 </p></details>

 # About
 <details><summary>luaw -?</summary><p>

 ```
-Lua Console | Version: 1/8/2017
+LuaConsole | Version: 1/16/2018

-Lua 5.3.4  Copyright (C) 1994-2017 Lua.org, PUC-Rio
+Lua 5.1 Copyright (C) 1994-2008 Lua.org, PUC-Rio
-LuaConsole Copyright MIT (C) 2017 Hydroque
+LuaConsole Copyright (C) 2017-2018, Hydroque
+LuaJIT 2.0.5 Copyright (C) 2005-2017 Mike Pall http://luajit.org/

-Supports Lua5.3, Lua5.2, Lua5.1
+Supports Lua5.3, Lua5.2, Lua5.1, LuaJIT5.1

-        - Files executed by passing
-        - Global variable defintions
-        - PUC-Lua and LuaJIT compatible
-        - Dynamic module loading
-        - Built-in stack-dump
-        - Line by Line interpretation

-Usage: luaw.exe [FILE_PATH] [-v] [-e] [-s START_PATH] [-p] [-a] [-c]
+Usage: luaw.exe [FILE] [-v] [-e] [-E] [-s PATH] [-p] [-c] [-Dvar=val]
-        [-Dvar=val] [-Lfilepath.lua] [-b[a,b,c]] [-?] [-n]{parameter1 ...}
+        [-Dtb.var=val] [-Lfile.lua] [-Llualib.dll] [-t{a,b,c,d}] [-T{a,b,c,d}]
+        [-r "string"] [-R "string"] [-j{cmd,cmd=arg},...]
+        [-O{level,+flag,-flag,cmd=arg}] [-b{l,s,g,n,t,a,o,e,-} {IN,OUT}]
+        [-?] [-n {arg1 ...}]

 -v              Prints the Lua version in use
 -e              Prevents lua core libraries from loading
+-E              Prevents lua environment variables from loading
--s               Issues a new root path
+-s              Issues a new current directory
 -p              Has console post exist after script in line by line mode
 -c              No copyright on init
 -d              Defines a global variable as value after '='
 -l              Executes a module before specified script or post-exist
--b[a,b,c]        Load parameters arg differently. a=before passed -l's,
-                        b=give passed -l's a tuple, c=give passed file a tuple
+-t[a,b,c,d]     Loads parameters after -l's and -r
+-T[a,b,d]       Loads parameters before -l's and -r
+                        [a]=arg-tuple for -l's, [b]=arg-tuple for file,
+                        [c]=no arg for file, [d]=tuple for -r
+-r              Executes a string as Lua Code BEFORE -l's
+-R              Executes a string as Lua Code AFTER -l's
+-j               LuaJIT  Performs a control command loads an extension module
+-O               LuaJIT  Sets an optimization level/parameters
+-b               LuaJIT  Saves or lists bytecode
+-? --help       Displays this help message
 -n              Start of parameter section
--?
-Displays this help message
 ```

 </p></details>

-An interpreter whose code is much easier to look at and handle than PUC-Lua interpreter.
-Has more functionality than with native lua console.
-Supports everything Lua's console does except multiline support in REPL mode.
-Runs compiled source without a problem.
-Use -? to get a list of the switches above.
+An interpreter whose code is much easier to look at and handle than PUC-Lua/LuaJIT interpreter.
+Has more functionality than with native lua console + LuaJit additions.
+Supports everything Lua's console does except multiline support in REPL mode - even LuaJIT dropped that.
+Runs compiled source (bytecode) without a problem.
+Use -? to get a list of the switches above, changes depending on if you build it with LuaJIT or vanilla Lua.
 Support for LuaRocks is in the wiki and is easy to set up on all platforms.
 Want to contribute?
 Submit a pull request.
 Want to report a bug?
 Start an issue.
 Ideas?
 Start an issue.
 Let's kick start this into something great.

 # Building
 Just two steps: